 Okay, but aren’t meteorites supposed to be thousands of degrees hot, basically lava?
 We all know what happens when molten magma contacts anything flammable — it bursts into flames, yet this house never went up, no mention of the victim being burned…

 There is also supposed to be this fantastic explosion, from so much kinetic energy, like an atom bomb! — no mention of that… Oh, wait… she was bruised.

 They just don’t know, but we’re fed assertions (lies, no conclusive proofs), as though “scientists” weren’t just gullible, fallible people too.

 “Space meteorites” actually could be rocks ejected from volcanoes during a huge eruption, or perhaps when water from, say, an underground source contacts hot lava underground and builds up pressure, causing a gigantic explosion.
 Or perhaps they are ejected via some geologic formation, like a lava tube.
 This would allow for propulsion some considerable distance from a volcano, the tube acting like a gun barrel, the propellant the awesome power of super-heated steam.

 A steam explosion could also help explain the Tunguska event where a good chunk of forest was knocked down in the USSR.
 Those were not just “flattened” trees, but defoliated and stripped, which steam would do.
 It’s certainly not an “exploding meteor.”
-(There’s no evidence of a meteorite impacting earth there.)

 This idea of all these scattered rocks floating around above us, capriciously pelting us, is fanciful, to say the least, when, if planets remain in their own orbits, so should these asteroids.